New Backcountry Camping procedures

 Personal Watercraft (PWCs)

-The use of personal watercraft (PWCs) is restricted within the boundaries of Fire Island National Seashore.
+The use of personal watercraft (PWCs), commonly referred to as "Jet Skis," are restricted within the boundaries of Fire Island National Seashore.
 A regulation 36 CFR Ch.1 §7.20(d) published on July 6, 2005, includes the following provisions:

 Personal Watercraft must comply with State and Federal laws, including age restrictions and navigation rules of the road.
 The State of New York has implemented new requirements that all PWC operators must earn a safety certificate.
 All PWC users must wear a U. S. Coast Guard approved personal flotation device (PFD) or life jacket.
 See New York State Boater's Guide, page 59, for further information.
 Responsible boat operation is enforced by the National Park Service, U. S. Coast Guard and Suffolk County Police Marine Bureau within the waters surrounding Fire Island.